Malaysia to grab Asia IPO top spot with $2 billion IHH listing

-KUALA LUMPUR (Reuters) - Malaysia launched on Tuesday the $2 billion initial public offering of state-backed hospital operator IHH Healthcare Bhd, marking the third biggest listing of the year globally and cementing its status as Asia’s top IPO destination for 2012.
+KUALA LUMPUR (Reuters) - Malaysia’s prime minister will launch on Tuesday the $2 billion initial public offering of state-backed IHH Healthcare Bhd, Asia’s largest private hospital operator, solidifying the country’s status as Asia’s top IPO destination this year.

-The sale of shares in IHH follows the $3 billion listing on the Malaysian bourse last week of palm oil firm Felda Global Ventures Holding (FGVH.KL), which was the world’s biggest IPO of the year after Facebook Inc (FB.O).
+The sale of shares in IHH follows the $3 billion listing last week of palm oil firm Felda Global Ventures Holding (FGVH.KL), which was the world’s biggest IPO of the year after Facebook Inc (FB.O).

-IPOs in Malaysia, where the equity market is dominated by local investors and a large domestic pension fund system, have defied a trend in financial markets such as Singapore, where motor racing firm Formula One decided to postpone its near $3 billion flotation.
+Prime Minister Najib Razak will release the IPO prospectus at an event in the Malaysian capital, continuing his drive to monetize state-linked assets and boost the economic feel-good factor ahead of a general election due by next March.

-Adding to the flurry of IPO activity in Kuala Lumpur, three sources with direct knowledge of the deal said pay TV operation Astro All Asia had hired Credit Suisse CSGN.VX, Goldman Sachs (GS.N) and JPMorgan (JMP.N) to advise on a $1 billion float.
+IPOs in Malaysia, where the equity market is dominated by local investors and a large domestic pension fund system, have defied a trend in other financial markets such as Singapore, where motor racing firm Formula One decided to postpone its near $3 billion flotation due to volatile markets.

-The IHH IPO prospectus was launched at an event in the Malaysian capital, continuing Prime Minister Najib Razak’s drive to monetize state-linked assets and boost the economic feel-good factor ahead of a general election due by next March.
+As a result, Kuala Lumpur has been running neck-and-neck with China’s Shenzhen as Asia’s top IPO destination.

 IHH, the healthcare arm of Malaysia’s state investor Khazanah Nasional, is one of the few available plays on the healthcare sector in the region, where rising incomes are stimulating demand for better services.